shahid334/sayonara-player/branches/sayonara-885/README.txt

 1. Linux

 	You need
+	* g++ >= 4.8 (important due to C++x11 standard)
 	* cmake
 	* Qt >= 4.6 + development files (qt4-core, qt4-gui-, qt4-xml, qt4-sql, qt4-sqlite)
-	* libqtcore4 (on some distributions it's not installed by default)
+	* libqt4 (on some distributions it's not installed by default)
 	* libtaglib
-	* Gstreamer 0.10 + development files (libgstreamer0.10, libgstreamer-plugins-base0.10)
+	* Gstreamer 1.0 + development files (libgstreamer1.0, libgstreamer-plugins-base1.0)
+	  (will run and compile with gstreamer 0.10, too.
+In order to do so, install the corresponding gstreamer 0.10 packages)
 	* libcurl

 	* OPTIONAL: For notifications: libnotify + development files